Veron2003/Python_elective/README.md

 # Python_elective

 This is the repo for python elective.
-When making changes make a new branch.
+When making changes to the code make a new branch.